-How to Remove Uncertainty From Your Project
+How to Manage Risk in Your Construction Project

 According to The Construction Industry Institute, there are about 107 construction risks you should consider when managing a project.
 Before you start panicking about the 90 plus risks on the list you’re probably not completely aware of at this moment, let’s take a step back.
 While comprehensive, a list that long isn’t quite actionable because it contains many things you can’t control such as force majeure or acts of god.

 In most projects, internal resources are stretched thin and project managers struggle to consistently deliver the necessary performance and control assessments.
 Just to keep projects moving, many companies aim to control and manage construction risks within reasonable limit only—still leaving much open to ambiguity.
 Regardless, a solid risk management strategy is critical to the security of your company and project.
 So, how do you know where to appropriately invest your time and resources in order to minimize major construction risks and control what often feels uncontrollable?